shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 List of all the functions we need for this system

 ## CRUD Operations
+A mandatory feauture of the application is to be able to create, read, update and delete instances of entites in the ER diagram.
+T

 ### CREATE
 **Introduction**: Purpose of this function is to create/add instance of db table model to the database.
 THIS METHOD will be implemented for all models in the ER diagram.
 Every model needs to have CRUD operations.
 1. **Inputs**
 	* Required Fields for  the given model
 2. **Processing**: